Alastair2D/injection_dependent/README.md

 I want to be able to configure this in settings.

 As a user,
-So I can access the whole history after quitting the app, I want the history stored on a database.
+In case I accidentally press confirm or change my mind, I want to be able to cancel.

 As a user,
+So I can access the whole history after quitting the app, I want the history to be stored on a database.

+As a user,
 To ensure I retrieve only my history,
-I want to be able to input a username.
+I want to be able to input my username.

 As a user,
 So I remember the type of medication used,
 I want to be able to choose between long and short-acting insulin.
 ```

+### Next steps

+1. Authentication
+2. Styling and interaction development
+3. Instructions on first time app open
+4. Sync with your bluetooth enabled blood tester

 ## Mockup